ahmedcodein/salesware/README.md

 ### 2.4 Color

-The following color pallette is used for building up the website text, line breaks, buttons background the general background colors.
+The following color pallette is used for building up the website text, line breaks, buttons background and the general background colors.

 ![Color Pallet](docs/colors/color_palette.PNG)